misia0517-dev/Waymo-Passenger-Safety-Assistant/README.md

 ## Built With

-- Vanilla HTML / CSS / JavaScript — no frameworks, no dependencies
+- Vanilla HTML / CSS / JavaScript (no frameworks, no dependencies)
 - HTML5 Canvas for animated map and reroute visualization
 - `requestAnimationFrame` animation loop
 - Single-file prototype (~1,400 lines)